 • Chase Secure Banking offers the same Chase ATMs and branch locations as well as a $100 sign-up bonus when you make stated qualifying activities and meet certain conditions.

-Once you open a qualifying Chase Checking account, you may apply for a Chase First banking account for your child.
+Once you open a qualifying Chase Checking account, you may apply for a Chase First Banking account for your child.
 First banking is available to kids age 6 to 17.

 Read more in our Chase First Banking review.